suf102/Data-and-Machine-Learning-Portfolio/README.md

 ## Machine Learning from Scratch

 ### Regression
 To begin with I have written up 4 notebooks that cover creating linear, logistic, multiliniear and polynomial regression algorithms from scratch.
-In these notebooks I first created synthetic data that followed the same shape as the model with some added noise, them I wrote up a algorithm that uses the gradient decent to close in on the optimal soloution.
+In these notebooks I first created synthetic data that followed the same shape as the model with some added noise, them I wrote up a algorithm that uses the gradient decent to close in on the optimal solution.

 ### Decision Trees
 Here I put together a classification decision tree algorithm to classify data.
 In this project I tried to keep to an object orientated approach.
 The main reason for the object orientated approach was because it makes creating the tree structure easier as there is then just a tree object rather than trying to wrangle more primitive data structures.